Oyu Tolgoi Partnership

 Southern Gobi Desert and Ulaanbaatar, Mongolia

-Holmesglen has been delivering Australian accredited qualifications and skill sets to its Mongolian partner Rio Tinto at the Oyu Tolgoi (OT) mine since 2013.
+Holmesglen has been delivering Australian accredited qualifications and skill sets to its Mongolian partner Oyu Tolgoi (OT) at the Southern Gobi Desert mine since 2012.
 The mine is Mongolia's largest copper and gold mining company and is a strategic partnership between the Government of Mongolia, Turquoise Hill Resources and Rio Tinto.
 Holmesglen is the only Australian TAFE institute to operate in Mongolia.

 Holmesglen was contracted to assist OT to set up a system of training in Mongolia to develop and upgrade the training curricula and assessment principles in line with the Australian Qualification Training Framework (AQTF).

 The Holmesglen/OT partnership is a capacity building program focused on the upskilling of the Mongolian workforce.
-After seven years, over 1,000 trades and technical mine workers have undertaken training in Australian qualifications with Holmesglen.
+After nine years, over 1,250 trades and technical mine workers have undertaken training in Australian qualifications with Holmesglen.

 Working directly with OT, the two main goals remain to: